Geography of Norway: South Boreal

 The South Boreal zone (SB) is dominated by boreal species, especially Norway spruce, and covers a total of 12% of the total land area.
 The SB is the only boreal zone with a few scattered—but well-developed—warmth-demanding broadleaf deciduous trees, such as European ash and oak.
 Several species in this zone need fairly warm summers (SB has 3–4 months with a mean 24-hr temperature of at least 10 C), and thus are very rare in the middle boreal zone.
 Some of the species not found further north are black alder, hop, oregano, and guelder rose.
 This zone is found above the hemiboreal zone, up to 450 m amsl in Østlandet and 500 m in the most southern valleys.
-In the eastern valleys it reaches several hundred kilometers into Gudbrandsdal and Østerdal, and up to Lom and Skjåk, in Ottadalen.
+In the eastern valleys it reaches several hundred kilometers into Gudbrandsdal and Østerdal, and up to Lom Municipality and Skjåk Municipality, in Ottadalen.
 Along the southwestern coast, the zone reaches an elevation of 400 m at the head of large fjords (such as in Lærdal), and about 300 m nearer to the coast.
-Norway spruce is lacking in Vestlandet (Voss is an exception).
+Norway spruce is lacking in Vestlandet (Voss Municipality is an exception).
 North of Ålesund, SB vegetation predominates in the lowland down to sea level, including islands such as Hitra.
 Most of the lowland in Trøndelag below 180 m elevation is SB, up to 300 m above sea level in inland valleys such as Gauldalen and Verdalen, and up to 100 m in Namdalen.
-The coastal areas and some fjord areas further north—such as Vikna, Brønnøy, and the best locations along the Helgeland coast—is SB north to the mouth of Ranfjord, while inland areas north of Grong are dominated by Middle Boreal zone vegetation in the lowland.
-There are small isolated areas with SB vegetation further north, as in Bodø and Fauske, the most northern location being a narrow strip along the northern shore of Ofotfjord; and the endemic Nordland-whitebeam only grows in Bindal.
+The coastal areas and some fjord areas further north—such as Nærøysund Municipality and Brønnøy Municipality, and the best locations along the Helgeland coast—is SB north to the mouth of Ranfjord, while inland areas north of Grong Municipality are dominated by Middle Boreal zone vegetation in the lowland.
+There are small isolated areas with SB vegetation further north, as in Bodø Municipality and Fauske Municipality, the most northern location being a narrow strip along the northern shore of Ofotfjord; and the endemic Nordland-whitebeam only grows in Bindal Municipality.
 Agriculture in Norway, including grain cultivation, takes place mostly in the hemiboreal and SB zones.